dengaertig/SmartApply/README.md

 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for details.

 ---
+## ⚠️ Disclaimer

+This project is intended for educational and personal use only.

+    This scraper is not affiliated with, endorsed by, or in any way connected to StepStone GmbH or its affiliates.

+    It uses publicly available web pages and does not bypass any authentication or access controls.

+    You are responsible for complying with the Terms of Service of StepStone, as well as any applicable laws and regulations.

+    The author assumes no liability for any misuse of this code, including but not limited to:

+        Accessing data you are not authorized to view

+        Overloading StepStone’s servers

+        Violating any terms of service or legal restrictions

+    Use this project at your own risk.
+All warranties and liabilities are disclaimed to the fullest extent permitted by law.

 *Happy scraping & good luck with your next application!*